johnttaylor/pim/projects/Examples/TShell/README.md

 ```

 In practice there is `Cpl::TShell::Cmd::Command` base class that implements
-the self registration of the command with the command list along with some
+the self registration of the command along with some other (minimal) boiler
-other (minimal) boiler plate code.
+plate code.

 ### execute()
 The above methods are fairly self explanatory with the exception of the `execute`
 command.
-I'll start with detailed description of its arguments
+I'll start with a detailed description of its arguments.

 - __context__.
 The `context` argument is a reference to the framework's `Context_`
 interface.
 The `Context_` interface provides common infrastructure, information,
 buffers, etc. that facilitates interaction between the shell processor and
 individual commands.
 For example, when the command wants to output a line of
 text, it uses the `context.writeFrame()` method instead of directly calling
-`write` directly on the `outfd` output stream.
-The `writeFrame()` method ensures that
+the `outfd.write()` method.
+The `writeFrame()` method
+is responsible for framing the output text and ensuring that the output line
-the output line operation is atomic.
+operation is atomic.

 - __rawCmdString__.
 As the name implies this is raw text from the accepted text
-frame containing thats contains the complete command text.
+frame containing the _complete_ command text.
 By passing the text
-as a `char*` instead of `const char*` _commands are allowed to modify the
+as a `char*` instead of `const char*` commands _are allowed to modify the
 string_ contents (e.g. performing an in-place/destructive token parsing).

 - __outfd__.
 The `outfd` argument is reference the shell's output stream.
 In